Header menu logo Deedle

-Working with series and time series data in F#
+Working with series and time series

 In this section, we look at F# data frame library features that are useful when working with time series data or, more generally, any ordered series.
 Although we mainly look at operations on the Series type, many of the operations can be applied to data frame Frame containing multiple series.
 Furthermore, data frame provides an elegant way for aligning and joining series.